The Mellon Graduate Fellowship in Object-Centered Curatorial Research

 Administered by a partnership among the Art History Department, the Michael C. Carlos Museum and the High Museum of Art, this fellowship brings together students, faculty, curators, and conservators.
 Each year, three art history graduate students are awarded fellowships to work directly with objects selected in consultation with faculty and curatorial advisors, and to consider questions of authorship, manufacture, presentation, and preservation.
 This fellowship is primarily intended for graduate students who have completed at least their first year of studies in the Art History department.

-Fellows work with two objects, one of which will be related to their doctoral research; undertake a directed reading course with their faculty advisor; and work with curatorial advisors to develop questions and define the research scope.
-They engage in independent research, which can include travel to relevant collections, institutions, or libraries in the U.S. or abroad, to examine relevant objects, consult researchers, and review documents.
-The faculty advisor, conservator, or appropriate field expert is involved in the planning and accompanies the fellow on these research trips.
+Fellows focus on specific objects in the museums’ collections, ideally related to their doctoral research.
+They work with faculty, curatorial, and conservation advisors to develop questions and define the research scope.
+Fellows engage in independent research, which can include travel to relevant collections, institutions, or libraries in the U.S. or abroad, to examine relevant objects, consult researchers, and review documents.
+The faculty advisor, curator, or appropriate field expert is involved in the planning and accompanies the fellow on these research trips.
+Fellows also undertake a directed reading course with their faculty advisor and enroll in either Technical Art History or Issues in the Conservation of Art and Cultural Property.

-Fellows’ research findings are presented in a lecture at the annual Art History Graduate Symposium, at a public museum event, and are published on the High Museum’s website.
+Fellows’ research findings are presented at the annual Art History Graduate Symposium, a public museum event or a professional conference, and may be published on the High Museum’s website.

 Elizabeth Caris is a graduate student studying ancient American art, specifically central Andean ceramics.
 Before coming to Emory, Elizabeth received a bachelor’s degree in art history and archaeology from Johns Hopkins University.
 Elizabeth has also completed internships in curatorial departments at the Peabody Museum of Archaeology and Ethnology at Harvard University, the Walters Art Museum, and the Michael C. Carlos Museum at Emory University.
 She recently assisted with the installation, didactics, and online catalogue for the Michael C. Carlos Museum exhibition “Threads of Time: Tradition and Change in Indigenous American Textiles.”